FrostNT1/TabPFN-Stock-Prediction/README.md

 ---

 ## 9. License
-Distributed under the MIT License.
+Distributed under the Apache 2.0 License.
 See `LICENSE` file for more information.

 ---